Integral Points for Multi-norm Tori: Examples with real quadratic splitting fields

 Since with $(r,s)=1$ and $(x_0,y_0,z_0)=1$ respectively, one has for $\frak p\neq v$ and $\frak p<\infty_E$.
 Since $x_0-y_0\sqrt{2l}>0$ over $\frak p\in \infty_E$, one obtains that for all $\frak p\neq v$.
 One concludes that $(x_2+y_2\sqrt{2l}, x_0-y_0\sqrt{2l})_v=-1$. \end{proof}

-The following result was first proved in \cite{Ep} by using the continued fractional method and was reproved in \cite{Re} by using the reciprocity law in a quite complicated way.
-So the Brauer-Manin obstruction was already indicated in \cite{Re}.
+The immediate corollary is the following result which was first proved in \cite{Ep} by using the continued fractional method and was reproved in \cite{Re} by using the reciprocity law in a quite complicated way.